 Well, because his ‘friends’ essentially abandon him once it’s no longer convenient to be supportive of his social status.

-What Lead the Im Family to Join the Pseudo Christian Religious Cult Guseonwon
+What led the Im Family to join the Pseudo-Christian Religious Cult, Guseonwon?

 Despite being a KFC Colonel look-alike, this man is bad news.

-And those Father Baek surrounds himself with are playing a very dangerous game – with the goal of riding that Big Ship of Salvation into “The Mighty New Sky” – or at least that’s what their mission statement claims.
+The apostles Father Baek surrounds himself with are playing a very dangerous game – to ride that Big Ship of Salvation into “The Mighty New Sky” – or at least that’s what their mission statement claims.

 Soon after, the Im family patriarch is convinced into moving his family into Guseonwon – a Pseudo-Christian Religious Cult mirroring a real-life alleged cult named Shincheonji Church of Jesus, and the Spiritual Father sets his sights on his new intended Spiritual Mother – Joo Ho’s 17-year-old teenage daughter Sang Mi.